-- 5.2.3 Where a candidate has complex needs, i.e.
+5.2.3 Where a candidate has complex needs, i.e.

-- · Communication and Interaction Needs; or

-- a learning difficulty with a current EHCP or Statement of special educational needs; or
+- · communication and interaction needs; or - a learning difficulty with a current EHCP or Statement of special educational needs (Northern Ireland) or an Individual Development Plan (Wales); or - sensory and/or physical needs; or - · social, emotional and mental health needs:

-- · Sensory and/or Physical Needs; or

-- · Social, Mental and Emotional Needs;

-which have a substantial and long term adverse effect on his/her speed of working, appropriate evidence of need (as below) must be available at the centre for inspection.
+which have a substantial and long-term adverse effect on his/her speed of working, appropriate evidence of need (as below) must be available at the centre for inspection.
 Form 8 is not required and must not be used.